The physics of superconductor-ferromagnet hybrid structures: Proximity Effect

 In a structure composed of superconducting and ferromagnetic films, the complex coherence length, $\xi$, is a key material parameter that characterizes the proximity effect.
 It defines both the spatial decay and the oscillation period of superconducting correlations penetrating into the ferromagnetic (F) layer.
 In the dirty limit, the coherence length can be derived from the solution of the Usadel equations \cite{Usadel}.
 It takes the form:

-where $\xi _{f}^{2}=D_{f}/2\pi T_{c},$ and $D_{f}=\ell _{f}v_{f}/3$ is the diffusion coefficient, $\omega = \pi T (2n+1)$ is the Matsubara frequency, $T_{c}$ is the critical temperature of the S part of proximity SF system and $\xi _{1,2}$ are the real and imaginary parts of the coherence length, respectively.
-The expression (\ref{xi}) is valid in the most practical regime, when the electronic mean free path $\ell$ is the smallest characteristic scale in the problem, i.e. $ \ell \ll \xi _{H},\xi _{0}$ as well as the thicknesses of the S, $d_S$, and F, $d_F$, layers.
+where $\xi _{F}^{2}=D_{F}/2\pi T_{c},$ and $D_{F}=\ell _{F}v_{F}/3$ is the diffusion coefficient, $\omega = \pi T (2n+1)$ is the Matsubara frequency, $T_{c}$ is the critical temperature of the S part of proximity SF system, $\xi _{1,2}$ are the real and imaginary parts of the coherence length, respectively, and $H$ is the the exchange energy of the ferromagnet.
+The expression (\ref{xi}) is valid in the most practical regime, when the electronic mean free path $\ell$ is the smallest characteristic scale in the problem compared to $\sqrt{D_{F}/2 H}$, $\sqrt{D_{F}/2 \pi T_{c}}$ and the thicknesses of the S, $d_S$, and F, $d_F$, layers.
 In this case, strong elastic scattering leads to averaging over the electronic trajectories.

 In the clean limit and in the case of a semi-infinite F layer the expression for the decay length follows from the Eilenberger equations \cite{7207646919680201}.